MischaU8/yumyum/modelling/create-a-cosmetic-bottle_1VNbc9ePgKc.md

 yum yum
-Floyd here with a quick look at creating a cosmetic bottle in plasticity start by creating a rectangle curve add a 180 Arc to one side trim the inner segment select both curves and press J to join
+Floyd here with a quick look at creating a cosmetic bottle in Plasticity start by creating a rectangle curve add a 180 Arc to one side trim the inner segment select both curves and press J to join